-CASTING magazine, the radio industry would not be the same as it is today, as no other medium has done so much for the industry as your informative trade paper.
-Odes E. Robinson General Manager WVMI Biloxi, Miss.
+. .
+I know that without BROAD-CASTING magazine, the radio industry would not be the same as it is today, as no other medium has done so much for the industry as your informative trade paper.

+Odes E. Robinson General Manager WVMI Biloxi, Miss. \ \ \

-Congratulations and many happy returns on BROADCASTING'S 20th anniversary.
-It seems hard to be- (Continued on page 10)
+Congratulations and many happy returns on BROADCASTING's 20th anniversary.
+It seems hard to be-(Continued on page 10)

 On Labor Day WORD marked its tenth year of service to the people of the thickly populated Carolina Piedmont.

 It was WORD which on Labor Day, 1940, brought to Spartanburg its first network affiliation and primary nighttime service.
 On hand to take part in the dedication of Spartanburg's FIRST network and fulltime radio station were such celebrities as James F. Byrnes, Burnet R. Maybank, Harry Butcher and others.

 On that eventful day, WORD was dedicated to the service of Spartanburg and its bountiful trading area.
 During the past ten years WORD has lived up to that responsibility in every way.
 WORD's success is the result of alert radio and community service to Spartanburg.

 WORD entered its second decade of service with a renewed pledge.
 This being to make its full contribution to the city and to the section it serves, and to continue to provide its listeners with the best in radio.

-SERVING THE HEART OF THE PIEDMONT

-ABC

-WDXY-FM • DUPLICATION SPARTANBURG

-See HOLLINGBERY

 FM-Pro & Con

 EDITOR.
 BROADCASTING:

 I've never believed "dead duck" was a synonym for FM.
 I am pleased to note that your authoritative and comprehensive report on "FM's Pulse Beat" in the Oct.
 9 issue of BROADCASTING encourages others to believe as I do.

-Edward L. Sellers Directors, FM Department NAR Washington EDITOR, BROADCASTING:
+Edward L. Sellers Directors, FM Department NAB Washington

 We at WABF were naturally very much interested in your leadstory [Oct.
-9] "FM's Pulse Beat" by J. Frank Beatty.
+9] "FM's Pulse off Beat" by J. Frank Beatty.
 The optimistic note sounded in the story based on the facts he pulled together and the meeting of the NAB this summer (which happened to be called at my personal instigation) is one of the first affirmative signs of FM's inevitable turn of the road forward that has been published.
 Bravo! . . .
 Some leaders of the broadcast industry and some former FCC Commissioners (who shall go nameless) know that the frustration of FM is no accident.
-It was a part of a well-conceived plot that almost succeeded. . . . . . .The manufacturers are beginning to see it is a profitable market just as advertisers and advertising agencies are gradually coming to pierce through the iron curtain drawn over FM.
-Fortunately WABF has been able, through a unique programming format which offers a different service to people in the most highly concentrated radio market in the world, to build a place for lieve that I have been reading your My congratulations, however, aren't confined to the fact that you have been publishing for 20 years.
+It was a part of a well-conceived plot that almost succeeded. . . .

+. . .The manufacturers are beginning to see it is a profitable market just as advertisers and advertising agencies are gradually coming to pierce through the iron curtain drawn over FM.

+Fortunately WABF has been able, through a unique programming format which offers a different service to people in the most highly concentrated radio market in the world, to build a place for hardly missed an issue since your aren't confined to the fact that you have been publishing for 20 years.

+My congratulations, however,

 You and BROADCASTING have served

-the industry well, lending editorial

-weight to the heading off of practices which left unchecked might

-have brought about disastrous results.
+sults.
 Your pages have also served

 as a forum for the dissemination

 of ideas of others in the field and

 what I wish you at this time, Sol,

 is continued prosperity for a hell

-. . .

 CONGRATULATIONS ON 20TH

 ANNIVERSARY.
-THE INDUSTRY IS FORTUNATE TO HAVE YOU AS ITS OFFICIAL RE-
+THE INDUS-TRY IS FORTUNATE TO HAVE YOU AS ITS OFFICIAL REof a long time to come.

-PORTER.
-BEST WISHES TO

-of a long time to come.